aamend/ml-registry/README.md

 Note that we purposely did not enable `SNAPSHOT` feature of machine learning models as we consider each iteration of a model as an immutable release, hence with a different version build number.

-To operate under full governance, it is advised to use multiple repositories (e.g. staging and prod) where only validated models (e.g. validated through a QA process) can be promoted from one to another via Nexus [staging release process](https://help.sonatype.com/repomanager2/staging-releases)
+To operate under full governance, it is advised to use multiple repositories where only validated models (e.g. validated through a QA process) can be promoted from one another via Nexus [staging release process](https://help.sonatype.com/repomanager2/staging-releases)

 ## Usage